CyberDataLab/COnVIDa-lib/server/README.md

     * This COnVIDa-server example is designed to contain only ONE DATA CACHE FILE in the data dir.

 ##### `daily_update() -> bool`
-    Checks which data source should be refreshed and accordingly updates the Data Cache (which is loaded in memory) FROM the last day cached minus the number of days indicated in class attribute __UPDATE_DAYS UNTIL today.
+    Updates the Data Cache (which is loaded in memory) FROM the last day cached minus the number of days indicated in class attribute __UPDATE_DAYS UNTIL today.
 This method removes the outdated file and creates the up-to-date file in the data path (class attribute__DATA_PATH) with the filename `cache_YYYY-MM-DD.h5` of today.

     Returns True if the update was done, False otherwise.